mahmoud-dev97/Minimal-Shopping-Last/README.md

 - The product details page displays the details of a single product, including the image, title, price, and description.
 The page also includes a form to edit the product details.

 - To edit a product, simply change the values in the form and click the "Save Changes" button.
 The app will send a PATCH request to the dummy API to update the product with the new values, and the product list and details page will be updated accordingly.

+## Favourites page
+- Clicking on the trash icon will remove the product from the favorites list.
+The favorites list is stored in local storage and persists across sessions.